Super Bowl XXXIV: Playoffs

 The Titans then defeated the Indianapolis Colts, 19–16 in Indianapolis.
 After both teams exchanged field goals in the first half, George scored on a 68-yard touchdown run to give his team a 13–9 lead.
 Del Greco then kicked two more field goals in the 4th quarter to put the game away.
 George finished the game with a franchise playoff record 162 rushing yards and a touchdown, while Del Greco made four field goals.

 The Titans then eliminated the Jacksonville Jaguars, 33–14, in the AFC Championship Game at Jacksonville.
 The Jaguars finished the 1999 regular season with a league-best 14–2 record, and advanced to the AFC title game after crushing the Miami Dolphins 62–7 and limiting future Hall of Fame quarterback Dan Marino to just 11 of 25 completions for 95 yards and 1 touchdown, with 2 interceptions.
-However, Tennessee's defense dominated the Jaguars in the AFC Championship Game, forcing 6 turnovers.
-Jacksonville led 14–10 at halftime, but the Titans then scored 23 unanswered points on two touchdown runs by McNair, a safety, and Derrick Mason's 80-yard kickoff return for a touchdown.
+However, the Titans' defense dominated the Jaguars in the AFC Championship Game, forcing 6 turnovers.
+The Jaguars led 14–10 at halftime, but the Titans then scored 23 unanswered points on two touchdown runs by McNair, a safety, and Derrick Mason's 80-yard kickoff return for a touchdown.
 Although McNair passed for only 112 yards and one touchdown with one interception, he rushed for 91 yards and 2 touchdowns on 9 carries.
 George rushed for 86 yards and caught 3 passes for 19 yards.

 Pre-game notes

 In January 2000, two ice storms struck the Atlanta area within a week of each other.
 The second storm occurred during the week the Super Bowl was hosted.
 Despite the rare adverse weather conditions, city and state crews kept streets and sidewalks free of ice, and MARTA public transport kept running.
 The Atlanta region does not receive more ice storms than most other areas of the country, and Super Bowl XXXIV was played indoors and unaffected by the elements.
 But some residents believe the poor weather during Super Bowl week negatively impacted the city's chances of hosting another Super Bowl, including the bid it lost for Super Bowl XLIII.
 That bid included meteorological data showing the rarity of such storms in the area.
 They eventually got the bid to host Super Bowl LIII.

-Nashville, home of the Titans, is also the midway point of the Atlanta-St. Louis highway corridor, which contains the entirety of Interstate 24, and uses Interstate 64 and Interstate 75 to complete the route.
+Nashville, home of the Titans, is also the midway point of the Atlanta-St. Louis highway corridor, which contains the entirety of Interstate 24, and uses parts of Interstate 57, Interstate 64 and Interstate 75 to complete the route.

-It is the most recent Super Bowl in which neither team had already won a Super Bowl.
+It is the most recent Super Bowl in which neither participating team had already won a Super Bowl.

 The Titans, as the designated home team, wore navy blue jerseys with white pants.
 The Rams wore white uniforms with yellow pants, which would be the final appearance for these uniforms before rebranding to a new Millennium Blue/New Century Gold combination the next season.